Beat Pilot Tone (BPT): Simultaneous MR Imaging and RF Motion Sensing at Arbitrary Frequencies: Results

 \subsubsection{dBCG Validation}

-We show that the cardiac signals acquired by BPT highly correlate with dBCG, which measures the recoil of the body due to the ballistic forces of blood \cite{Brablik2022} (Fig. \ref{fig:dBCG}a); therefore, BPT could offer information about the cardiac cycle that is complementary to the MR images. dBCG can be measured in many ways, including pneumatic sensors \cite{Brablik2022}, cameras \cite{Shao2017}, doppler radar \cite{Pinheiro2010}, or accelerometers \cite{Shao2017}.
-We compared BPT in a healthy volunteer to a conventional dBCG acquired with a tri-axial accelerometer placed on the chest (Fig. \ref{fig:dBCG}b), as well as to PT, ECG, and PPG \cite{Anand2023}.
+Cardiac signals acquired by BPT-Rx at 2.4/2.5278GHz highly correlate with dBCG \cite{Brablik2022, noordergraaf1961physical, Anand2023} (Figure \ref{fig:dBCG}).
+This suggests not only that BPT-Rx at microwave transmit frequencies is sensitive to very small vibrations but also that BPT-Rx could offer information about the cardiac cycle that is complementary to MR imaging. dBCG can be measured in many ways, including fiber-optic sensors \cite{Nedoma2020}, pneumatic sensors \cite{Brablik2022}, cameras \cite{Shao2017}, doppler radar \cite{Pinheiro2010}, or accelerometers \cite{Shao2017}.

-We performed a least squares fit to compare dBCG and BPT quantitatively by regressing the multi-coil BPT signals to the dBCG.
-We denote the resulting signal as BPT-dBCG.
-Fig. \ref{fig:dBCG}c demonstrates the timing of the raw BPT signal from the coil in Fig. \ref{fig:dBCG}d to the dBCG, PPG, and ECG signals.
-The timing and peaks of the BPT signal qualitatively match dBCG.
-Quantitatively, BPT-dBCG has a strong correlation of 0.81 with dBCG (Fig. \ref{fig:dBCG}e).
-We hypothesize that the BPT senses mechanical vibrations; therefore, BPT-dBCG may be enhanced due to the stiffness of the receiver array.
-It is possible to identify individual features of the dBCG from a single heartbeat, as indicated on the right half of Fig. \ref{fig:dBCG}e \cite{MARCH1955}.
-These features contain important information about cardiac function.
-For example, the time interval between the I and J waves may represent aortic pulse transit time, which is a predictor of cardiovascular risk \cite{blacher1999aortic}.
+Figure \ref{fig:dBCG}c demonstrates the timing of the raw BPT-Rx signal from the coil in Figure \ref{fig:dBCG}d relative to low-pass filtered PT (cutoff = 3 Hz), dBCG, PPG, and ECG signals.
+The timing and peaks of the BPT-Rx signal qualitatively match dBCG.
+Quantitatively, the regressed BPT-dBCG has a strong correlation of 0.81 with dBCG (Figure \ref{fig:dBCG}e) \cite{Anand2023}.
+We hypothesize that BPT senses mechanical vibrations; therefore, BPT-dBCG may be enhanced due to the stiffness of the receiver array and contact with the subject.